Exploring the Online Micro-targeting Practices of Small, Medium, and Large Businesses: Introduction

 Our results, in Section~\ref{sec:adv}, show that 71\% of advertisers in our matched dataset (i.e., advertisers for which we found a LinkedIn profile) are SMEs with 200 employees or less, and they are responsible for 61\% of ads and 57\% of ad impressions.
 In addition, we observed that out of a sample of 100 unmatched advertisers we manually checked (with no LinkedIn profile), the majority correspond to \textit{individual entrepreneurs}: 28\% corresponded to personal Facebook pages (e.g., photographer, model), 24\% were Facebook pages for individual services (e.g., house keeper, pet trainer), and another 24\% were online stores run by individuals.
 Hence, our results show that \textit{the large majority of advertisers on Facebook are small and medium-sized businesses}.
 This supports economic models that predict that the relatively low cost of micro-targeting enables smaller businesses to access advertising markets from which they were previously excluded~\cite{taiminen2015usage, bagwell2007economic, anderson2006long, goldfarb2014different}.

 The second question we address in this paper is to which extent businesses employ advertiser-driven micro-targeting strategies (Section~\ref{sec:targeting}).
 We consider that if advertisers only specify the age, gender, and location of the users they want to reach, they are not micro-targeting their ads.
 Otherwise, we consider that advertisers are micro-targeting their ads if they target their ads to users that have specific attributes (e.g., users interested in organic food, users who are parents) or to users that have previously interacted with their business (e.g., users who bought from their shop, users who visited their website).
 Our results show that only 32\% of small and medium-sized businesses and 30\% of large-sized businesses use micro-targeting in at least one of their ads.
 In addition, 46\% of advertisers with no LinkedIn profile used advertiser-driven micro-targeting.
 Hence, these results show that \textit{most businesses do not seem to rely on advertiser-driven micro-targeting}.
-This is a significant shift from a study in 2019 that found that 64\% of the ads collected were micro-targeted by advertisers~\cite{andreou_measuring_2019}.
+This is a significant shift from what we observed in our previous study in 2019 where we found that 64\% of the ads collected were micro-targeted by advertisers~\cite{andreou_measuring_2019}.
 It is important to understand, however, that these results do not imply that micro-targeting is not useful as a marketing strategy; they rather suggest that the advertisers prefer to outsource the micro-targeting task to the ad platform.
 Indeed, Facebook claims to perform algorithmic-driven micro-targeting for every ad impression~\cite{facebook_business_about_ad_delivery}.
 The shift toward algorithmic-driven micro-targeting could be explained by ad platforms' algorithms getting better than advertisers at finding the right audiences to target ads.
+This points to the increased power of targeting algorithms implemented by platforms, and brings new challenges in regulating micro-targeting, as it is mainly done implicitly by ad platforms.